PicturElements/lib/pkg/request/docs/asset-loader.md

 * **fileName** `(loader, fileName) -> fileName`

   Processes file names so that all assets are requested in a uniform way.
 By default, this is an identity processor (returns its input).
-The file name may also be any valid URI
+The file name may also be any valid URI.
+Please also note that this function should be idempotent, as AssetLoader may need to process file names multiple times.
+For similar reasons, and for consistency in general, it's recommended that this processor is never overwritten.
+This is because it's used internally to identify enqueued assets
 * **prefetchResponse** `(loader, fileName, response: response node) -> response: any`

   Processes response data from prefetch.
 The response argument is parsed response data straight from the XHR loader wrapped in a response node.
 The returned value from this is passed as the resolved value.
 By default, this is an identity processor that warns if an asset wasn't properly loaded